Caveat: Spagga & La Raza – Nueva York (with a digression on manhattany density)

 What I’m listening to right now.

-Well, that's a new problem, for this new Background Noise "feature" of mine: I couldn't find a youtube for the particular track I was listening to.
+Well, I managed to run across a novel problem, for this new Background Noise “feature” of mine: I couldn’t find a youtube for the particular music track I was listening to.
 So, being the resourceful type, I made one.
-I can't find the lyrics for this song online, either.
-I might try to transcribe it at some point, I think it's pretty interesting for Nuyorican Rap.
+I can’t find the lyrics for this song online, either.
+I might try to transcribe it at some point, I think it’s pretty interesting for Nuyorican Rap.

 But I thought to myself, surely there are places more dense than Paris.
 And of course, listening to Spagga & friend, this evening, I thought: Of course!
 Manhattan!